htoohtooaungcloud/acme-corp-k8s-setup/README.md

 ## Technology and tech stack

-Terraform[^1]
+# Terraform[^1]
+'''

-[^1] Terraform is a Infrastructure as code and provisioning tools which is usually used to build your cloud or non-cloud environment using it's HCL language.
+[Terraform is a Infrastructure as code and provisioning tools which is usually used to build your cloud or non-cloud environment using it's HCL language.
 Terraform "state" file is crucial and need to keep versioning enabled place.
+'''